garland3/my_coding_setups/readme.md

 * `Remote - Containers` Lets you develop INSIDE a container which is super helpful.
 * `Remote SSH` Same
 * `Remote Development` Same.
+* `markddownlint` helpful for making better looking markdown.
+Sometimes it can be  pain, but most of the time it is good.
 * CSV color highlighter??
 * `google-search` maybe. still experimenting with this one.